richardghirst/PiBits/ServoBlaster/README.txt

 rather than active high outputs.
 In that case you can specify an option to invert the outputs.

+If you want finer control over your servos, you can change the step increment size from 10us to some value as low as 2us, via --step-size.
+Note that if you do change the step size then any min, max, or servo pulse widths you specified in terms of step size units will also have to change.
+You'll probably find it less confusing to switch to using microsecond values everywhere.

+If you are driving LEDs, for example, you may want a shorter cycle time, as flickering may be visible with a 20ms (50Hz) cycle.
+You can change the cycle time via the --cycle-time option.

 The final options relate to which header pins you want to use to drive your servos.
 On a Rev 1 board you can use up to 17 pins on the P1 header, and on a Rev 2 board there are an additional 4 pins available on the P5 header.
 The